Hsieh Su-wei: 2019: Wimbledon doubles champion, consistent results all around

-Hsieh posted mixed results during the Asian hard-court season for singles and doubles.
-Her best singles result came at the Japan Open, where she was the defending champion and the number-one seed for the first time in a WTA singles tournament in her career.
+Hsieh posted mixed results during the Asian hardcourt season for singles and doubles.
+Her best singles result came at the Japan Women's Open, where she was the defending champion and the number-one seed for the first time in a WTA Tour singles tournament in her career.
 However, she was upset by Nao Hibino in the quarterfinals.
 In doubles, she made the final of the Pan Pacific Open with her sister Hsieh Yu-chieh, where they were beaten by fellow-Taiwanese siblings Latisha Chan and Angel Chan.
 However, she and Strýcová came into the WTA Finals on a three-match losing streak after posting consecutive first-round losses in Wuhan and Beijing.
 Seeded second, the pair dropped their opening match to Dabrowski and Xu, but beat Barbora Krejčíková and Kateřina Siniaková, and Stosur and Zhang in their next two matches to finish first in the Purple Group.
-They defeated the No. 8 seeds Anna-Lena Grönefeld and Demi Schuurs in the semifinals, but were beaten by the defending champions, Babos and Mladenovic, in the final.
-Hsieh finished the year ranked No. 32 in singles and No. 4 in doubles, her first top-ten finish since 2014.
+They defeated the No. 8 seeds, Anna-Lena Grönefeld and Demi Schuurs, in the semifinals, but were beaten by the defending champions, Babos and Mladenovic, in the final.
+Hsieh finished the year ranked No. 32 in singles and No. 4 in doubles, her first top 10 finish since 2014.

 2020: Back to No. 1 in doubles

 Hsieh and Strýcová won the first tournament of the year at Brisbane.
 They followed that up with an appearance in the final at the Australian Open, where they lost to Babos and Mladenovic.
 Two more tournament victories followed in February: at Dubai and Doha.
 As a result, Hsieh regained her No. 1 doubles ranking for the first time since 6 July 2014.
-Her gap of 5 years, 6 months and 28 days between being her separate No. 1 doubles rankings is the second longest in history behind Martina Hingis gap of 15 years, 9 months, and 30 days, which spanned from March 2000 to January 2016.
+Her gap of five years, six months and 28 days between No. 1 doubles rankings is the second-longest in history, after Martina Hingis' gap of 15 years, nine months, and 30 days from March 2000 to January 2016.